-PROPOSAL 3.
-APPROVAL AND RATIFICATION OF THE 2012 EQUITY INCENTIVE PLAN
+PROPOSAL 4.
+RATIFICATION OF AMENDMENTS TO INCREASE SHARES ISSUABLE UNDER THE 2012 EQUITY INCENTIVE PLAN

-Our Board has adopted a resolution declaring it advisable and in the best interests of Aspen and its shareholders that the Plan and awards granted under the Plan be ratified and approved by shareholders.
-The resolution also recommends that the Plan and the awards granted under the Plan be ratified and approved by Aspen's shareholders and directs that such proposal be submitted to Aspen's shareholders at the Annual Meeting.
+Our Board has adopted a resolution declaring it advisable and in the best interests of Aspen and its shareholders that prior increases in the number of shares authorized under the Plan, and the awards granted under those share increases, be ratified and approved by shareholders.